AN-Lewis/tkyxl/SyntenyMappingTool/README.md

 ### SyntenyMapping

-A script used to define human-to-mouse synteny region.
+A script used to define the human-to-mouse synteny region.
-This script is based on [Ensembl Perl API](http://www.ensembl.org/info/docs/api/index.html) (Comparative genomics)
+This script uses [Ensembl Perl API](http://www.ensembl.org/info/docs/api/index.html) (Comparative Genomics).

 ##### How it works
 A two-step mapping strategy is used to define the synteny region: